ryanramage/whoru/README.md

 // ################################
-// associate the fingerprint with the login and, eg after they login whoru.login(fingerprint, userloginID, loginType, app, space, details, function (err, person) {
+// associate the fingerprint with the login and, eg after they login whoru.addLogin(fingerprint, userloginID, loginType, app, space, details, function (err, person) {

 })

-// lookup the Person from a fingerprint, given the least info you know whoru.lookup(fingerprint, app, space, function (err, person) {
+// lookup the Person from a fingerprint, given the least info you know whoru.findPerson(fingerprint, app, space, function (err, person) {

 })

-// object stream of all accounts of a fingerprint whoru.allDetails(fingerprint).pipe(through2.obj(function(detail, enc, cb) {
+// object stream of all details of a fingerprint, will include login, account, and person details whoru.findDetails(fingerprint).pipe(through2.obj(function(detail, enc, cb) {
   console.log(detail.doc) //the actual doc one of switch(detail.type) {
     case 'login'